 But, for contaminants that are incorporated into the material, it’s necessary to use processes like chemical leaching and electrolysis, which can be used to remove impurities that are in the metal itself.

-After the metal has been sorted and cleaned, it is typically sent to a melting facility, which helps to burn off any lingering impurities.
-Once melted, the metal is poured into bricks called ingots, which are shipped to manufacturers, construction sites, and other locations for reuse.
+After they’ve sorted and cleaned the metal, metal facilities will melt the materials, which helps to burn off any lingering impurities.
+Once they’re melted, they’re poured into solidified bricks called ingots, which are shipped to manufacturers, construction sites, and other locations for reuse.

 After your scrap metal has been separated, cleaned, and melted, it’s often repurposed for other industries, including construction, transportation, manufacturing, and consumer goods.
 By using recycled materials, we reduce our dependency on mining new metal ore.
 And, since scrap metal costs much less, businesses save money in addition to reducing their environmental impact.
 So, let’s separate scrap material into categories and look at where each material goes after it’s been recycled.